PriyankaSelvan/eXpress-Data-Path--Setup/index.md

 char __license[] __section("license") = "GPL";
 ```

-The first two _#define_ are to be defined and are workarounds for clang not being able to work with _asm_goto_ constructs. __These two definitions must be done in all XDP programs__.
-For this simple program, the section name in `SEC(" ")` has to be `prog` because clang looks for this section.
-In the later part of this page, user programs that compile and load kernel programs will be written in which case the section name need not be `prog`. the `xdp_drop` function, recieves the packet in `ctx` at the interface we load the XDP program to.
+The first two _#define_ are to be defined and are workarounds for clang not being able to work with _asm_goto_ constructs. __These two definitions must be done in all XDP kernel programs__.
+For this simple program, the section name in `SEC(" ")` has to be `prog` because _iproute2_ - the tool we use to load the program to the interface looks for this section.
+In other articles linked to this one, user programs that compile and load kernel programs will be written in which case the section name need not be `prog`.
+The `xdp_drop` function, recieves the packet in `ctx` at the interface we load the XDP program to.
 The functions returns the value `XDP_DROP` forcing all packets at the interface to be dropped.
 The _license_ section is also necessary to access _GPL_ licensed BPF features.

 Build the program
 ```